-There are no provisions contained in financial guarantees or commitments, debt or lease agreements or other arrangements that could trigger a requirement for an early payment, additional collateral support, changes in terms, acceleration of maturity, or the creation of an additional financial obligation.
+There are no provisions contained in financial guarantees or commitments, debt or lease agreements or other arrangements that could trigger a requirement for an early payment, changes in terms, acceleration of maturity, or the creation of an additional financial obligation.
+There are provisions in the existing hedge contracts which require additional collateral support when certain conditions are met; however, there have been no instances of these provisions being enforced during the period to date.